intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/convolutional.md

 Separable convolutions consist in first performing a depthwise spatial convolution (which acts on each input channel separately) followed by a pointwise convolution which mixes together the resulting output channels.
 The depthMultiplier argument controls how many output channels are generated per input channel in the depthwise step.

+You can also use `SeparableConv2D` as an alias of this layer.

 The input of this layer should be 4D.

-You can also use SeparableConv2D as an alias of this layer.

 **Scala:**
 ```scala